Kotlin/kotlinx.serialization/docs/json.md

 JSON format does not natively support the concept of a map with structured keys.
 Keys in JSON objects are strings and can be used to represent only primitives or enums by default.
-Non-standard support for structured keys can be enabled with the [allowStructuredMapKeys][JsonBuilder.allowStructuredMapKeys] property.
+You can enable non-standard support for structured keys with the [allowStructuredMapKeys][JsonBuilder.allowStructuredMapKeys] property.

+This is how you can serialize a map with keys of a user-defined class:

 ```kotlin
 val format = Json { allowStructuredMapKeys = true }